rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_nosql.md

 #### Point in Time Recovery
 Automatic backups that help protect your DB table from accidental write and delete operations.
 With point-in-time recovery, you don't have to worry about creating, maintaining or scheduling backups.
-* These recoveries can be made to any point in time in the last 35 days
+* These recoveries can be made at any point in time in the last 35 days

 ### Basic Operations for Dynamo Tables